 Autism Spectrum Disorder, or ASD, is a complex developmental and neurological condition that typically appears during the first three years of life.
 It affects brain function, particularly in the areas of social interaction and communication skills.
 Classic symptoms include delayed talking, lack of interest in playing with other children, not wanting to be held or cuddled and poor eye contact.
 There is no known cause for ASD, but both genetics and environment are believed to play a role.

 - Limited food selection or strong food dislikes.
 Someone with autism may be sensitive to the taste, smell, color and texture of foods.
 They may limit or totally avoid some foods and even whole food groups.
 Dislikes may include strong flavored foods, fruits and vegetables or certain textures such as slippery or soft foods.

 - Not eating enough food.
 Kids with autism may have difficulty focusing on one task for an extended period of time.
 It may be hard for a child to sit down and eat a meal from start to finish.

 - Constipation.
-This problem usually is caused by a child's limited food choices, low physical activity levels or medications.
+This problem may be caused by a child's limited food choices, low physical activity levels or medications.
 It typically can be remedied by gradually increasing sources of dietary fiber, such as bran cereals and fruits and vegetables, along with plenty of fluids and regular physical activity.

 - Medication interactions.
-Some stimulant medications used with autism, such as Ritalin, lower appetite.
-This can reduce the amount of food a child eats, which can affect growth.
+Some stimulant medications used with autism can lower appetite.
+This can reduce the amount of food a child eats, which may affect growth.
 Other medications may increase appetite or affect the absorption of certain vitamins and minerals.
 If your child takes medication, ask your healthcare provider about possible side effects.